WilDev-Studios/Wild.JoinLeaveMessages/README.md

 ```
 *Parameters*
 - {Player}: Inserted in place as the players name
 - Rich Text <>: To add color and text formatting support for in-game text - Must be configured with <>

+## Planned Additions
+- Image URL options so you can add different images for joining and leaving

 ## Contact Us
 ### [Discord](https://discord.gg/4Ggybyy87d)